pdebelak/peterdebelak.com/_drafts/how-to-read-a-man-page.md

 1. A tutorial

 Don't expect the man page to give you a minimal example of how to use the tool.
+A best